 Nike solved this issue in less than 5 hours.

 Stories like these go viral, which in turn results in word-of-mouth marketing.
-Having an internal limit to how much your team can give away to tame aggrieved customers is one way, but how about you start setting aside a budget only for surprise delighting your customers?
+Having an internal limit to how much your team can give away to tame aggrieved customers is one way.
+But how about you start setting aside a budget only for surprise delighting your customers?

 Onboarding a customer is just the first step to a booming business.
 But if you keep onboarding more without taking care of the existing ones, might as well keep trying to start from scratch.
 It is important to track customer engagement before every single move you make.
 It might take some time but you’ll end up with a delighted customer who feels valued and has loyalty to your product.
-Delighted customers in the SaaS industry do the best word-of-mouth marketing (in our case, referrals) and before you know it, it saves so much of your money!
+Delighted customers in the SaaS industry do the best word-of-mouth marketing (in our case, referrals).
+Before you know it, it saves so much of your money!